asonyue/DataStructure_and_Algorithm/README.md

 move the current pointer to the next node.

 ### Count:
 It counts the number of nodes in the link list.
-Firstly, the length is set to zero for the link list.
-Each time it transverse to the next node, the variable l will increment as a counter.

 ### Sum:
 It counts the sums in the link list.
-We initialise the sum variable to zero at first.
-Each time the current pointer transfer to the next node, it will add the current value into the sum variable.

 ### Max:
 It find out the max element in the link list.
-Firstly, we set variable max into a smallest number.
-Then, we compare the current element by the current pointer to the max each time.
-If any number greater than max, max will be updated.

 ### LSearch:
 This function is used to search through the link list to see if the targeted value existed or not and return the value if it is found, else return NULL.

+### Insert
+It insert the desired node in desired position.

+### Delete
+It deletes the desired node in the given position.

+### Reverse
+It reverses the whole link list

+### mergeSorted
+It merges two sorted link list in ascending order.